Davsan88/guidesAndNotes/aws_practitioner.md

 #### AWS Batch
 AWS Batch enables you to run batch computing workloads on the AWS Cloud, efficiently provisioning resources based on the volume and specific resource requirements of the jobs submitted.

+#### AWS Compute Optimizer
+AWS Compute Optimizer analyzes your AWS resources and usage patterns to recommend optimal configurations to reduce cost and improve performance.